 Nowadays though, a good shopping day involves me getting cosy on the sofa with a cup of tea and my laptop or tablet fully charged.

-That’s when online shopping can make you feel a bit isolated and wondering how to right the wrong.
+Online returns can make you feel a bit isolated and wondering how to right the wrong.

 I suppose that we mistakenly expect things to be straightforward, but I once had to return a coat I bought online that was sized wrong and it was a complete nightmare.
 I thought logging back onto the website where I bought the said coat and searching for their contact number would be simple.
+Unfortunately, it was a nightmare!

 It hasn’t all been doom and gloom though.
-There have been good instances and experiences, such a recent medical product I returned unused for which I received an instant refund, no questions asked.
+There have been good instances and experiences.
+Like a recent medical product I returned unused for which I received an instant refund, no questions asked.
 But the main thing is finding the right people to speak to about the problem.
 All I really want is to be able to talk to someone who is fully committed to helping resolve the issue.

-I’ve often wondered why there isn’t just one place online where you can easily just find the number of the retailer you are looking for, without the hassle of having to trawl through the retailer’s site (no, I don’t want to have an online chat with a member of your team…I just want your telephone number!)
+I’ve often wondered why there isn’t just one place online where you can easily just find the number of the retailer you are looking for.
+Without the hassle of having to trawl through the retailer’s site (no, I don’t want to have an online chat with a member of your team…I just want your telephone number!)